veganjay/ctf_writeups/Hackvent_2018/README.md

 - Devkit fuseset 01: 0F0F0F0F0F0F0F0F

-NOTE: I wasted a lot of time by trying incorrect values from [Efuses by xXXBOXxHACKERXx.txt] (https://digiex.net/attachments/efuses-by-xxxboxxhackerxx-txt.6380/).
+NOTE: I wasted a lot of time by trying incorrect values from [Efuses by xXXBOXxHACKERXx.txt](https://digiex.net/attachments/efuses-by-xxxboxxhackerxx-txt.6380/).
 It mentioned that the value for Devkit fuseset 01 was 0F0F0F0F0F0F0FF0

 The following disassembly code manipulates these values: